ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

   By running this command, we have just created a small nodejs http server that will serve our application.
 But Grunt is not part of our scope today.
 Play along and lets go back to AngularJS.

-  **Notes:** The application should say "Welcome to the AngularJS World," but the "{{userName}}" portion should not be visible.
+  **Notes:** The application should say \"Welcome to the AngularJS World,\" but the \"{{userName}}\" portion should not be visible.
 Angular has kicked in and it does not display it because that variable is not binded to anything, yet!

 ### Step 1 - Defining our first module